Extracting memorized pieces of (copyrighted) books from open-weight language models: Additional notes on memorization and probabilistic extraction

-where $(g_{\phi} \circ f_\theta)_w^k(\vz_{1:a})$ represents the $w$-th (of $n$) independent execution of the autoregressive process of generating a distribution over the token vocabulary, sampling a token from this distribution, and adding the token to the sequence $k > 0$ times, starting from the same initial sequence $\vz_{1:a}$. \end{definition}
+where $(g_{\phi} \circ f_\theta)_w^j(\vz_{1:a})$ represents the $w$-th (of $n$) independent execution of the autoregressive process of generating a distribution over the token vocabulary, sampling a token from this distribution, and adding the token to the sequence $j > 0$ times, starting from the same initial sequence $\vz_{1:a}$. \end{definition}

-Note that this definition can be easily adapted to non-verbatim extraction by testing if a generation is within $\epsilon$ distance from the target suffix for a given distance metric, rather than testsing for equality with $\vz_{1:a+k}$.
-Also note that, in practice for verbatim extraction, computing this metric involves calculating sequence probabilities $p_\vz$ as follows (rather than issuing $n$ independent prompts to the model):\looseness=-1
+On its own, this type of method is well-suited to \newterm{completion} models that continue the prompt text, rather than instruction-tuned \newterm{chatbots} that reply in a conversational style.
+Similar to \citet{hayes2025measuringmemorizationlanguagemodels} (and other work on discoverable extraction), we therefore only study completion models and, for brevity, refer to these models by name, version, and size.
+Also note that this definition can be (at least in principle) easily adapted to non-verbatim extraction by testing if a generation is within $\epsilon$ distance from the target suffix for a given distance metric.
+Despite these differences in framing, in practice for verbatim extraction, computing this metric just involves calculating sequence probabilities $p_{\vz}$.
+For sequence $\vz$, this is the suffix probability (for the given prefix) with respect to an LLM's base distribution $\theta$ and decoding scheme $\phi$ (e.g., greedy, top-$k$) that determines which tokens are considered at each step and how their logits are renormalized into conditional probabilities (Appendix~\ref{app:sec:background:compute}).
+That is,

-We compute $p_\vz$ as the $\exp$ of the sum of conditional $\log$ probabilities of the token sequences, as this is more numerically stable that multiplying together the conditional probabilities of the token sequences.
-(See Section~\ref{sec:background}.)
-We show examples of $p_\vz$ for the ``careless people'' quote in Figure~\ref{app:fig:gatsby:careless:combined} (left), which is a reprint of the same figure in Section~\ref{sec:background}.
+We always note the particular LLM $\theta$ and decoding scheme $\phi$, and so, for brevity, will refer to this quantity as simply $p_\vz$.
+In practice, we compute $p_\vz$ as the $\exp$ of the sum of conditional $\log$ probabilities of the tokens in the sequence, as this is more numerically stable than multiplying together the conditional probabilities of the tokens in the sequence.

-For a given $p_\vz$, one can pick a probability threshold $p$ and get the corresponding number of prompts $n$ (or vice versa), as shown above.
-Figure~\ref{app:fig:gatsby:careless:combined} (right) visualizes how $n$ changes for different settings of $p$ for the ``careless people'' quote.
+In Figure~\ref{app:fig:gatsby:careless:combined} (left), we show examples of $p_\vz$ for the ``careless people'' quote (split into prefix and suffix as in Figure~\ref{fig:header}) for different models.
+(This is Figure~\ref{fig:header}, right, in Section~\ref{sec:background}, with \textsc{Pythia 12B} added.)
+Once $p_\vz$ is, one can compute $n$ for a given $p$ (for $p_\vz \in (0,1)$) with

 Since $p_\vz$ is the probability of generating the suffix with $1$ prompt to the model, the probability of \emph{not} generating it in $1$ prompt is $(1 - p_\vz)$.
 The probability of \emph{not} generating it in $n$ independent prompts to the model (with the same prompt) is $(1-p_\vz)^n$, and so the probability of generating it in $n$ prompts is $1$ minus this probability, i.e., $1 -(1-p_\vz)^n$.